Can a Dog Stay In Crate 20 Hours a Day? [Full Explanation]

 • Breed: Every breed has its own set of distinctive characteristics and specific requirements.
 Smaller dog breeds, for instance, have smaller bladders, which means that they could require longer breaks between periods spent in their crates.

-See also Can a White-Crowned Snake Kill a Dog?
-[Guide]
+See also Can Lighter Fluid Kill a Dog?
+[Advice]

 Crate Time for Adult Dogs